sweetpalma/perver/REFERENCE.rst

 Example #2
 ----------
+Uploading file to server directory.
-WARNING: Perver is not made for working with big files.
+WARNING: Perver is not intended to work with big files.
 That's a small framework for small projects that work with small files.
 Avoid using it for uploading files bigger than 100Mb.
-Uploading file to server directory:

 .. code-block:: python